The letter grades in Yale College are:

 - Reporting of grades In all courses (except for a few professional school courses), instructors report letter grades for all students.
 If the student has chosen the Credit/D/Fail option in a course, the registrar converts grades of A, A–, B+, B, B–, C+, C, and C– into the notation CR, which is entered on the student’s transcript.
 Grades of D+, D, D–, and F are entered on the transcript as reported.
 A student may not be required to disclose to the instructor of a course whether the student has enrolled in the course for a letter grade or under the Credit/D/Fail option.

-- Eligibility All courses offered in Yale College during the fall and spring terms are available for election under the Credit/D/Fail option.
+- Eligibility All courses, other than independent study courses, that are offered in Yale College during the fall and spring terms are available for election under the Credit/D/Fail option.
+(See "Independent Study Courses," below, for information on the grading of such courses.)

 - Total number of course credits A student may offer as many as four course credits earned on the Credit/D/Fail basis toward the bachelor’s degree.